gepbird/timetable-optimizer/README.md

 ### excluded_weekday

-Passess when there are no courses on the specified weekday.
+Passes when there are no courses on the specified weekday.

 Format: chrono Weekday